paketo-buildpacks/rfcs/text/utilities/0000-add-live-reload-library.md

 Create a new repository to host the library: `paketo-buildpacks/libreload-packit`.
 See [Implementation](#implementation) for further details.

-Going forward, buildpack authors can rely on this library to assist with reloadable processess, instead of making large PRs that require intimate knowledge of the `watchexec` CLI.
+Going forward, buildpack authors can rely on this library to assist with reloadable processes, instead of making large PRs that require intimate knowledge of the `watchexec` CLI.
 Examples:

 - [npm-start](https://github.com/paketo-buildpacks/npm-start/pull/160)